MASS4ORG/mass4-site/content/guinevere/index.md

 ```
 :::

-#### Pros and Cons, SVG and future plans
+#### Advantages and limitations, SVG and future plans

-Signed distance shapes have a lot of upsides, but there are also some downsides to this approach:
+Signed distance shapes have many benefits, but there are also some limitations to this approach:

 First, GPU rendering performance scales poorly with complexity.
-It is as fast as rendering a texture for relatively simple shapes, but combining many shapes together can quickly become a performance problem when you're also stacking multiple effects on it, as some effects such as shadows (which include an offset) will re-compute the SDF shape once per shadow, per fragment, effectively multiplying the render cost of the shape.
+It performs as well as rendering a texture for relatively simple shapes, but combining many shapes together can quickly become a performance issue when you're also stacking multiple effects on it, as some effects such as shadows (which include an offset) will re-compute the SDF shape once per shadow, per fragment, effectively multiplying the render cost of the shape.

 It also scales poorly with very thin shapes whose bounding boxes cover a large area, since SDF drawing is bounding box based.
 Such shapes that cover a very small proportion of their total bounding box will have a lot of potentially expensive overdraw, as the cost of evaluating every pixel in the bounding box is the same whether it is in the shape or not.
 This is why we also intend to introduce a vector-based graphics API for loading and generating such shapes easily.
 This API would of course include .svg support.

-Another con is that using the signed distance field as a way of rendering shadows often leads to undesirable sharp edges in the shadows for certain shapes or combinations of shapes, due to the way the math works out.
+Another limitation is that using the signed distance field as a way of rendering shadows often leads to undesirable sharp edges in the shadows for certain shapes or combinations of shapes, due to the way the math works out.
 It is possible to improve the shadows, but only by sampling the SDF function to a cost-prohibitive degree.
 This is something we may be able to improve in the future, though; we have some ideas...

 </div>
 <div class="row">